lyptt/chameleon/README.md

 ## Data portability built in

 Data portability is essential in the modern age of social networks.
-You can download original high resolution versions of all of your photos, along with metadata in a simple, well-defined and backwards compatible format.
+You will be able to download original high resolution versions of all of your photos, along with metadata in a simple, well-defined and backwards compatible format.

 Data transfer between Chameleon instances will be built-in, allowing you to move all of your data to another server with ease, or permanently delete your data at any time.

 ## Safety and moderation tools

-Chameleon will include tools for system administrators to decide which Fediverse servers can interact with their Chameleon server, and users will be able to have comprehensive control over the privacy of their data, and what kind of posts they'll see in their feed.
+Chameleon will include tools for system administrators to decide which Fediverse servers can interact with their Chameleon server, and users have comprehensive control over the privacy of their data, and will have control over what kind of posts they'll see in their feed.

 ## Comprehensive REST API

-Chameleon will provide its own API that's easy for developers to consume and build applications and automations around.
-This will stand alongside the built-in ActivityPub functionality.
+Chameleon provides its own API that's easy for developers to consume and build applications and automations around.
+This will stand alongside the built-in federation functionality.

 # Deployment

 ## Tech stack:

 - Rust powers the API and server-side functionality, and is used for any web-based tasks and background jobs
-- React provides the default web UI, but server administrators are free to plug in their own UI and configure it to interoperate with the Chameleon server at any time
+- React provides the default web UI (via NextJS + TypeScript), but server administrators are free to plug in their own UI and configure it to interoperate with the Chameleon server at their leisure
+- Chameleon does not mandate any one application to interact with a Chameleon instance, and no application is 'special', the default web UI uses exactly the same APIs and access controls as third party Chameleon-supported apps.

 ## Requirements:

-- PostgreSQL 14, older versions may work but aren't tested against
+- **A relational DB**.
+Currently we only support PostgreSQL 14.
+Older versions may work but aren't tested against.
+Other DBs are not planned to be supported in the medium to long term future.
-- AWS SQS, other job queue technologies may be supported in the future e.g. RabbitMQ
+- **A job queue**.
+Currently we only support AWS SQS, other open job queue technologies will be supported in the future (e.g. RabbitMQ).
-- Redis
+- **An in-memory DB**.
+Currently we only support Redis.
+- **A CDN**.
+Currently we support AWS S3, and any file store accessible from your instance's server via a local file path.

 # Contributing